fusionlaboratories/partner-api-sign/README.md

-# Parnter API Signing Client
+# Partner API Signing Client

 ## Description
 This is a simple client program for setting up, generating and sending of signed requests to the Qredo Partner API.